amuerta/demco/README.md

 ## Contribution
 If you happen to use this... and like it!?
 Please.. submit issues or feature requests if you have some good one.
-I may not add them at first, but the idea you have is decent, i would definitely experiment with it in future releases.
+I may not add them at first, but if the idea you have is decent, i would definitely experiment with it in future releases.

-Also you can submit nice looking `.rgs` themes you made, they might get added in-between the program updates!
+Also you can submit nice looking `.rgs` themes you made, they might get added in-between sizable program updates!

 ## Why?